ryouze/ryouze.github.io/README.md

 - macOS 15.3 (Sonoma)

-Automated builds are performed on the latest versions of GNU/Linux.
+Automated builds are performed on the latest versions of Linux.

 ## Requirements